ArturJS/chatbot-rnn/README.md

 # chatbot-rnn

-# Run via docker under Uuntu18.04
+# Run via docker under Ubuntu 18.04
 1. Use docker
 2. `docker run -it --rm -v $PWD:/tmp -w /tmp tensorflow/tensorflow:nightly-py3 bash` and then in bash